BaiyangZhang/oldBlog/_posts/2023-09-05-Note-of-Nonlinear-quantization.md

 \end{align}
 $$

 Now what we need to do is to substitute the Hedgehog solution into the above expression.
-With the help of Mathematica, we have
+It's done with the help of Mathematica.
-$$

-$$